Microscopes

 Nikon N-STORM System

-The microscope is a TIRF microscope equipped with a series of lenses that focus the incoming laser onto the specimen to further increase the local light intensity 4x or 8X.
-Additionally it is equipped with Nikon’s cutting edge Perfect Focus System that compensates for drift in the Z direction.
-The unsurpassable stability achieved thanks to the PSF system is indispensable for STORM imaging.
+The microscope is a TIRF microscope equipped with a series of lenses that focus the laser onto the specimen to further increase the local light intensity 4x or 8X.
+The microscope is equipped with Nikon’s cutting edge Perfect Focus System that compensates for Z-drift.
+The unsurpassed stability achieved thanks to the PSF system is prerequisite for STORM imaging.
 The microscope laser board contains 4 lines: 405,488,561 and 642nm (out of which the 642 and 561 are high power lasers) and a series of high quality filter cubes (HQ Blue, HQ Green, HQ Red, Far-red STORM and Red/Far-Red Dual STORM cube).
-The microscope is also fitted with a C2 confocal head that allows correlative STORM-Confocal imaging.
-Users can choos between 10x and 20x Plan Fluor and a 100x TIRF Plan Apo objective.
+The microscope is also fitted with a C2 confocal scan head that allows correlative STORM-Confocal imaging.
+4x, 10x, 20x Plan Fluor and a 100x TIRF Plan Apo objective is the choice of lenses.